My finances, my projects, my life

 There are few elements that hold true everywhere.
 Taxation usually kicks in when someone becomes resident.
 While non-residents may only pay tax on money earned in that particular country (and in some cases not even then), residents are normally required to pay tax on their worldwide income.

-Citizenship generally makes no difference to taxation, except for the US (as well as Eritrea and, to a certain extent, China); US citizens are subject to US income tax whether or not they reside there, and irrespective of where the income is sourced.
+Citizenship generally makes no difference to taxation, except for the US (as well as Eritrea, and to a certain extent China); American citizens are subject to US income tax whether or not they reside there, and irrespective of where the income comes from.

-The position is usually clear-cut in areas such as personal income tax, which for employees is often deducted at source.
-Capital gains tax and inheritance tax can be murkier.
-For inheritance tax, residents of a particular country will usually pay tax on their worldwide assets, but they would also be liable for French tax on property inherited in France, to give one example.
+The position is usually clear-cut in areas such as personal income tax, which for employees is often deducted at source, but with capital gains tax and inheritance tax the situation can be more complicated.
+For inheritance tax, residents of a particular country will usually pay tax there on their worldwide assets, but they would also be liable for French tax on property inherited in France, for example.
+French residents are liable for tax on inheritance of assets located in most countries, but not those in Britain.

-Tax treaties, when in force, are designed to ensure that such levies are not paid twice, but residents of civil law countries, including most of continental Europe, also need to consider compulsory inheritance rules earmarking shares for children.
-The UK has complex rules governing its unique concept of domicile, which is independent of nationality and residence, and can affect liability to inheritance tax as well as the scope of income tax for UK residents.
+Tax treaties are intended to ensure that inheritance duties do not have to be paid twice.
+However, residents of civil law countries, including most of continental Europe, also need to consider compulsory inheritance rules.
+The UK has complex rules governing its unique – and hard to understand – concept of domicile, which is independent of nationality and residence, and can affect liability to inheritance tax as well as the scope of income tax for UK residents.
 In short, it’s a minefield that makes expert advice essential.

 Citizenship can be more complicated to achieve and in most cases will make little or no difference to the tax you pay.